simone-contorno/rt-assignment-2/README.md

 <pre><code>git clone https://github.com/simone-contorno/RT-Assignment-2</code></pre>

-Extract the folders into the src directory of your
-ROS workspace.<br>
-After, go into the root folder of your ROS workspace and type:
+Move the folders into the src directory of your ROS workspace.<br> After, go into the root folder of your ROS workspace and type:

 <pre><code>catkin_make</code></pre>